Nondiscrimination and Anti-Harassment Policy and Resolution Procedures

 Discrimination under this policy refers to:

-1. different and unfavorable treatment of an individual or group, compared with a similarly situated individual or group, based on protected class status, that results in an adverse education or employment action for that individual or group, or
+1. different and unfavorable treatment of an individual or group, compared with a similarly situated individual or group, based on Protected Class status, that results in an adverse education or employment action for that individual or group, or

-2. a policy or practice that is neutral on its face but unduly disadvantages, or adversely impacts, individuals based on their protected class, and is not justified by a legitimate, nondiscriminatory reason.
+2. a policy or practice that is neutral on its face but unduly disadvantages, or adversely impacts, individuals based on their Protected Class, and is not justified by a legitimate, nondiscriminatory reason.

 Harassment